Listen to an audio file of this tool.

 - makes more conscious choices about their behaviors; and

-- feels a greater sense of trust with and support from you.
+- feels a greater sense of trust and support from you.

 Step 1.
 Get Your Teen Thinking by Getting Their Input

-You can get your teen thinking about healthy choices with substances by asking them open-ended questions.
+You can get your teen thinking about healthy choices about alcohol by asking them open-ended questions.
 You’ll help prompt their thinking.
 You’ll also begin to better understand their thoughts, feelings, and challenges so that you can address them.
-In gaining input, your teen:
+In gaining input, your teen

 - can think through and problem solve any peer pressure they might experience related to alcohol use;